JetBrains/teamcity-investigations-auto-assigner/README.md

 * Plugin type: free, open-source

 ## Plugin Description
-Assigns investigations for a failure automatically based on the following heuristics.
+The plugin adds a [build feature](https://confluence.jetbrains.com/display/TCDL/Adding+Build+Features) which enables automatic assignment of investigations for a build failure.
+Investigations are assigned on the basis of the following heuristics:

 * If a user is the only committer to the build, the user is responsible.
 * If a user is the only one who changed the files, whose names appear in the test or build problem error text, the user is responsible.